2012 Negros Occidental's 5th congressional district special election: Background

-On March 27, Arroyo-Lesaca announced that she will not contest the election, while UNA would meet anew to decide on who among Mirasol and Ibañez will be their nominee; Mirasol is the frontrunner after being perceived to be the candidate by the Benigno Aquino III's administration.
-Later that week, Ibañez withdrew from the contest in favor of Mirasol; the latter is now seen as UNA's presumptive nominee.
-If Mirasol is not nominated by UNA, Grace Ibuna, Arroyo's longtime partner, will run.
+On March 27, Arroyo-Lesaca announced that she would not contest the election, while UNA would meet anew to decide on who among Mirasol and Ibañez would be their nominee; Mirasol was the frontrunner after being perceived to be the candidate by the Benigno Aquino III's administration.
+Later that week, Ibañez withdrew from the contest in favor of Mirasol; the latter was later seen as UNA's presumptive nominee.
+If Mirasol was not nominated by UNA, Grace Ibuna, Arroyo's longtime partner, would run.
 Other prospective candidates include former board member Enrique Montilla, a nephew of Arroyo-Lesaca, and former Isabela mayor Renato Malabor.

 On a resolution dated March 28, the commission set the election on June 2, with a budget of more than 21 million pesos.

-In a UNA caucus in Bacolod on April, it was decided that Mirasol would be their nominee for the special election.
+In a UNA caucus in Bacolod that April, it was decided that Mirasol would be their nominee for the special election.
 The governor, vice governor, the five other representatives, and all mayors in the 5th district gave their support to Mirasol.
 Only Himamaylan Mayor Agustin Ernesto Bascon, who was not present at the caucus, did not support Mirasol, instead endorsing Yulo.
-Ibuna expressed joy in Mirasol's nomination and will support him.
-Benitez also recruited Mirasol, a member of the Nationalist People's Coalition (NPC) to the Liberal Party, although he said that the Liberals will support Mirasol even though he would not join them.
+Ibuna expressed joy in Mirasol's nomination and supported him.
+Benitez also recruited Mirasol, a member of the Nationalist People's Coalition (NPC) to the Liberal Party, although he said that the Liberals would support Mirasol even though he would not join them.

 Yulo said that he would not withdraw from the election.
-This comes as Yulo allegedly gave way to Arroyo in the 2010 election after being talked to by Mirasol.
+This came as Yulo allegedly gave way to Arroyo in the 2010 election after being talked to by Mirasol.
 Yulo denied that Benitez was offering him to be included in 1DSWD's nominees in the 2013 party-list election to give way for Mirasol, and that he was not interested if ever he was offered.
-He admitted that while he won't match the financial resources of UNA and he only has the support of his cousin Mayor Bascon, he is not intimidated.
+He admitted that while he won't match the financial resources of UNA and he only has the support of his cousin Mayor Bascon, he was not intimidated.

 On April 20, Macalintal and fellow lawyer Antonio Carlos Bautista questioned the legality of the special election "because it will be held beyond the period as provided for by law."
-They argued that since Arroyo died on January 25, and that a special election "shall be called and held not earlier than 60 days nor longer than 90 days after the occurrence of the vacancy," the period of time when the election can be held is between March 25 and April 25.
+They argued that since Arroyo died on January 25, and that a special election "shall be called and held not earlier than 60 days nor longer than 90 days after the occurrence of the vacancy," the period of time when the election can be held was between March 25 and April 25.

 Mirasol defected to the Liberal Party of President Aquino on May 5, along with his vice mayor and councilors, although he remained as a UNA member.
 As a result, Mirasol, who had previously been a Liberal in 1988 but joined the NPC after the Liberals disappeared from the province, got the endorsement of President Aquino.
-Former Las Piñas Representative Cynthia Villar, wife of Nacionalista party president and senator Manny Villar, announced they are supporting Yulo's candidacy.
+Former Las Piñas Representative Cynthia Villar, wife of Nacionalista party president and senator Manny Villar, announced they were supporting Yulo's candidacy.